Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 Highlights: Two-part wreck, large structure, history-rich dive

 💡 Did you know?
 This wreck lies along the eagle ray migration corridor.
-Peak sightings: December–March.
+Peak sightings are between December and March.

 2. C-55 (Juan Escutia)